MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 4. To copy the query XML, select **Copy XML**.

-### Modify record types not based on a CRM view
+### Modify entities not based on a CRM view

 > [!NOTE]
-> This section is relevant only for contact, opportunity, and account record types that are not based on a CRM view.
-If a view is selected for a record type, you'll not be able to [add fields](#add-fields), [remove fields](#remove-fields), and [reorder fields](#reorder-fields).
+> This section is relevant only for contact, opportunity, and account entities that are not based on a CRM view.
+If a view is selected for an entity, you'll not be able to [add fields](#add-fields), [remove fields](#remove-fields), and [reorder fields](#reorder-fields).

-If a record type is not based on a CRM view, you can select fields to include in the view and the order in which they should appear.
+If an entity is not based on a CRM view, you can select fields to include in the view and the order in which they should appear.
 Up to 40 out-of-the-box and custom fields can be added to a record form.

 #### Add fields